hoavu-cs/aku-chess-engine/README.md

 **Some ideas**.
 So far, most stuff I tried did not work out or have little impact.
 However, one interesting trick that worked well for me is the use of Misra-Gries summaries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that cause beta cut-off or raise alpha to have a memory-efficient counter-move and follow-up heuristics (~ 45 elo).
 This data structure will allow us to scale to triples, quadruples, etc in the future if they are meaningful.
 Note that Misra-Gries is used purely to save memory instead of using a hash table of size 64^4.
 I'm currently trying out several sampling strategies.

 **Misc**.
 - The engine has its NNUE inference for the vanilla (768 -> 1024)x2 architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
-If you're not happy about this, this engine's main purpose isn't to play in tournaments although you should not be too upset about what people do with their toy project.
+If you're not happy about this, this engine's main purpose isn't to play in tournaments although you should not be too upset about a toy project.
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce) though it's no longer maintained.

 **Acknowledgements**